Egbertjing/Egbertjing.github.io/_pages/about.md

   - /about.html
 ---

-I‘m a MPhil student at the Hong Kong University of Science and Technology (HKUST) from Spring 2025, majoring in Computer Science.
+I‘m a PhD student at the Hong Kong University of Science and Technology (HKUST) from Spring 2025, majoring in Computer Science.
 Currently, I am working with [Haoran Li](https://hlibt.student.ust.hk/), advised by Prof. [Yangqiu Song](https://www.cse.ust.hk/~yqsong/) on [KnowComp Group](https://github.com/HKUST-KnowComp).

 Research Interest
 ======